ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 establishment procedure for the new stream prior to sending data on it (e.g., with SCTP).
 In this case, the same considerations apply to determining stream establishment as apply to establishing a UDP connection, as discussed in {{determining-successful-establishment}}.
-This, then, also means that there may not be any "establishment" message (like a TCP SYN).
+This means that there might not be any "establishment" message (like a TCP SYN).